FuelRats/pipsqueak/README.md

 * It can sometimes only print "no coordinates" because the system is in the database but doesn't have coordinates

 This means that the user always has to have a close look at the results printed.
 The "match quality" that is printed is supposed to aid in that.

+## Board management

+Mecha includes a tool to keep track of the current board of rescues.
+It does this using a "grab" feature:

+* `!grab <nick>` adds the most recent line from `<nick>` to the grab buffer for that nick
+* `!quote <nick>` prints all grabbed lines from `<nick>`
+* `!list` lists all nicks that have grab buffers
+* `!clear <nick>` deletes the grab buffer for a nick

+Every message that starts with "ratsignal" is automatically grabbed.

+When a new client comes in and raises the ratsignal, they will be grabbed.
+Then after you've handled the client, use `!clear <nick>` to remove them.
+And then you can use `!list` to see if there are any clients on the queue.

+The board is not saved between restarts.